 Documents.
 The other way is to switch to the Classic experience before doing the upload.

-The Apsona page displays completely empty if you enable clickjack protection for the Apsona Visualforce page.
+In orgs without "my domain" enabled, the Apsona page displays completely empty if you enable clickjack protection for the Apsona Visualforce page.
 For the same reason, the Lightning component

 button for generating documents also fails silently, with no errors.
 The workaround is to disable clickjack protection for the page.